-225 Sensation and Perception
+Sensation and Perception

 An examination of how the physical structure of sensory systems and the psychological interpretation of sensory information influence what is perceived.
 Major sensory systems will be covered.
 Theoretical and empirical work will be explored.
 Prerequisite: PSYC 100.
 Lab component.
 Six credits.
+Not offered 2011-2012.

-230 Brain and Behavior
+230 Brain and Behaviour

-An introduction to behavioral neuroscience, including analysis of the anatomical, physiological, and biochemical mechanisms underlying behavior.
+An introduction to behavioral neuroscience, including analysis of the anatomical, physiological, and biochemical mechanisms underlying behaviour.
 Recommended for students considering graduate work in clinical psychology.
 Prerequisite: PSYC 100.
 Lab component.
 Six credits.

-240 Social Psychology
+Social Psychology

-This course covers relationships among individuals and the effect of those relationships on behavior and personality.
+This course covers relationships among individuals and the effect of those relationships on behaviour and personality.
 Topics may include: aggression, altruism, conformity, attributions, and attitudes.
 Lab component.
 Prerequisite: PSYC 100.
 Six credits.

-260 Developmental Psychology
+Developmental Psychology